blrobin2/blrobin2.github.io/_posts/2018-12-18-aggr-haskell-part-3.md

 [Nearly a month ago]({% post_url 2018-11-20-aggr-haskell-part-2 %}) (sorry about that) we added the concept of a score to our Album datatype, and pulled in a second data source for building up our collection of albums.

-For the sake of my sanity and making progress, we're going to focus this time on two objectives:
+For this article, we're going to finish up and focus on the following objectives:

 * Convert `date` field in `Album` to use an honest-to-god date
 * Filter albums based on the previously-added `score` and `date`.
+* Run score fetches and album building concurrently.

 ### Date field